 We are proud to say that last year we helped a total of 907 dogs - huge growth since our humble beginnings.
 We've worked hard to develop excellent working relationships with both the national and independent rescues that support our work with rescue spaces, training and grants.
 We work hard to raise the funds needed to help those 907 dogs, and are so, so proud of our amazing supporters, many of whom have been with us from the very beginning.
 We wouldn't be here without you.

-We're also working on our strategic plans for the future so we can continue to grow and help even more pets in need.
-We need to refurbish our rescue centre, and we would also love the opportunity to open a second centre in the future, to expand to help other pets.
+We're also working on our strategic plan for the future so we can continue to grow, refurbish our rescue centre and help even more pets in need.

 Such exciting times - here's to the next 15 years!